Einsteiniumeinsteinian/emart-infrastructure/README.md

 9. Custom tcp ports could be used to improve security
 10. Notification handling.
 11. Impoved git management.
+12. pipeline for infra deployment can be automated

 **Please note that this readme provides an overview the full deployment.
 However, As of now, only the Frontend Infrastructure and application can be deployed.**